yaseenagag/promise-it-wont-hurt-solutions/README.md

-# Skeleton Repo for the solutions for awesome [tutorial](https://github.com/stevekane/promise-it-wont-hurt)
+# Skeleton Repo for the solutions for the awesome [tutorial](https://github.com/stevekane/promise-it-wont-hurt)

 ## Installation instructions